MohShad/spring-boot-aws-lambda/README.md

-# spring-boot-aws-lambda serverless API
+# aws-client-service serverless API
-The spring-boot-aws-lambda project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).
+The aws-client-service project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.